 Compliance

-I get to work with people in all areas of our organisation, discussing issues raised by members of the public with colleagues who deal with incoming complaints, working with the Investigations team to decide how to best deal with advertisers who can’t or won’t comply with the rules and working with the Communications team to make sure we’re publicising the work we do.
+From discussing issues with colleagues who deal with incoming complaints, working with the Investigations team to decide how to best deal with advertisers, and working with the Communications team to share the work we do.

 The ASA/CAP strength lies in its staff: my colleagues are supportive, friendly and always keen to share the wealth of experience and knowledge which exists across the company.